orcfax/docs/docs/FAQ/faq-4.md

 ---
 id: faq-4
 sidebar_position: 4
-slug: /Technical-questions
+slug: /technical-questions
 ---

-# Technical Questions
+# Technical questions

 ## What are the minimum technical requirements for node operations?